-In December of 2018, Roscoe Township purchased 17 acres on Hononegah Road for just over half the original asking price.
-The property contains the original home of Roscoe Township’s first non-native settlers, Robert and Hannah Cross.
-The Township leased the home and surrounding yard to the Roscoe Township Historical Society, which is raising private funds to restore the home.
-The Society has received donated materials and hundreds of hours of labor from local building trades unions and construction companies, including a new roof, new electrical service to the home and quonset hut. water heater, and insulation.
-A private donor stepped up to assist with the pain removal on the estimated 180 year old brick.
-The community support has been outstanding.
+The Township leased the home and quonset garage to the Roscoe Township Historical Society, which is raising private funds to restore the home.
+The Society has received donated materials and hundreds of hours of labor from local building trades unions and construction companies, including a new roof, new electrical service to the home and quonset garage, garage doors, water heater, and insulation.
+A private donor stepped up to assist with the paint removal on the estimated 180 year old brick.

 Adjacent to the historic home, the Township has built a 3370sf community center with existing Township funds and a $704,000 State of Illinois Park and Recreational Facility Construction Program (PARC) grant, awarded in March of 2021.

-3360 SF COMMUNITY CENTER FLOOR PLAN
+3370 SF COMMUNITY CENTER FLOOR PLAN

 360° view of interior of Community Center: https://my.matterport.com/show/?m=B92aVWHBJCb

-RESTORED ROBERT J. CROSS HISTORICAL HOME
+ROBERT J. CROSS HISTORICAL HOME – In process of renovation

 PAVILION RENDERING